mloskot/test-mage-github-actions/README.md

 # test-mage-github-actions

-Test running Mage with GitHub Actions workflow
+Try https://magefile.org with GitHub Actions workflow to do something useful, optionally with Go standard library only without depending on any other Go packages.